 For this reason, no additional residential allocation is proposed in The Plan.
-Any new housing development will be secured through windfall development (see page 25) in line with Policy H3.
+Any new housing development will be secured through windfall development (see page 29) in line with HLP Policy H3 Rural exception sites.
 The Plan will be kept under review and any increase in housing need will trigger a reconsideration of this situation.